-In addition to the national objectives that HUD requires and through the development of a fiveyear Consolidated Plan, the City has identified the following primary and secondary-tier priorities for funding cycles 2020-2024:
+In addition, to ensure that funded activities further one of HUD's National Objectives, the City is required to identify priorities for its CDBG funds, through the development of a five-year Consolidated Plan.
+The City has identified the following primary- tier and secondary- tier priorities for funding cycles 2020-2024.

-- Primary - Quality Housing (Rent affordability and rental assistance) - Homelessness (Supportive services and prevention) - Secondary-Tier - Neighborhood Revitalization (Infrastructure Improvements, Streets/Roads/Lighting and Community Centers/Parks)
+- Primary- Tier priorities - Quality Housing (Rent affordability and rental assistance) - Homelessness (Supportive services and prevention) - Secondary Tier priorities - Neighborhood Revitalization (Infrastructure Improvements, Streets/Roads/Lighting and Community Centers/Park)